Browse this growing collection of Apple-1 programs.

 The Keyboard Serial Terminal connected to an Apple-1.

-Use the Serial button to transfer the current program to the Apple-1.
-For example, BASIC takes around 20 seconds to transfer at a speed of 57.6 kbps.
-The board is compatible with the higher-speed TurboType™ format (with CRC check).
+Use the Serial button to transfer the current program to an Apple-1.
+For example, BASIC takes around 20 seconds to transfer, at a speed of 57.6 kbps.
+The board is compatible with the high-speed TurboType™ format.
+It also performs a CRC check and has an error LED indicator.

-After the transfer of the game or program, switch over to the normal Apple-1 keyboard (by pressing a button) and enjoy it.
-This makes also a great kit for museums and public events.
-Kits available soon »
+Done transferring the game or program?
+Switch the input to the attached Apple-1 keyboard by pressing a button and enjoy it.
+This makes a great kit for hobbyists, museums or public events.
+More info »

 Further exploration